yashpatil17/StackSense/README.md

 - LinearSVC
 - Fine-tuned BERT

-For BERT, we used pretrained bert-base-uncased model and fine-tuned it on our dataset with a dropout layer, output of which was sent to the final layer with no of outputs = no of labels (=100).
+For BERT, we used the pre-trained bert-base-uncased model and fine-tuned it on our dataset with a dropout layer, the output of which was sent to the final layer with no of outputs = no of labels (=100).

 ### Evaluation

-We evaluated our models based on the precision, recall, f1 score on the test data.
+We evaluated our models based on the precision, recall, and f1 score on the test data.
 Results:

 #### LinearSVC